The Parochial Church Council of the Ecclesiastical Parish of Cheadle St Mary (Cheadle Parish PCC)

 · To maintain our own accounts and records (including processing gift aid);

 · To inform you of news, events, activities and services running at St Mary’s and St Cuthbert’s;

 · To inform you of news, events and activities directly linked to church life that we think would be of relevance at St Mary’s and St Cuthbert’s;

 · To fundraise and promote the interests of the charity.

-Cheadle Parish PCC has in place a CCTV surveillance system in the Upper Room Building.
+Cheadle Parish PCC has in place a CCTV surveillance system at the Upper Room Site.
 Cheadle Parish PCC own and manage the surveillance system which operates to meet the requirements of UK GDPR.
 The principal purposes of the system are

 · for the prevention, reduction, detection and investigation of crime and other incidents;

 · to ensure the safety of staff, volunteers and visitors;

 5. What is the legal basis for processing your personal data?